cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 ### Determining Whether Native Methods Are Exposed Through WebViews

 #### Overview

-Starting from iOS version 7.0, Apple introduced APIs that allow communication between the JavaScript runtime in the WebView and the native Swift or Objective-C objects.
+Since iOS 7, Apple introduced APIs that allow communication between the JavaScript runtime in the WebView and the native Swift or Objective-C objects.
 If these APIs are used carelessly, important functionality might be exposed to attackers who manage to inject malicious scripts into the WebView (e.g., through a successful Cross-Site Scripting attack).

 #### Static Analysis

 Both `UIWebView` and `WKWebView` provide a means of communication between the WebView and the native app.
 Any important data or native functionality exposed to the WebView JavaScript engine would also be accessible to rogue JavaScript running in the WebView.

-Since iOS 7, the JavaScriptCore framework provides an Objective-C wrapper to the WebKit JavaScript engine.
-This makes it possible to execute JavaScript from Swift and Objective-C, as well as making Objective-C and Swift objects accessible from the JavaScript runtime.
-A JavaScript execution environment is represented by a `JSContext` object.
+##### Testing UIWebView JavaScript to Native Bridges

+There are two fundamental ways of how native code and JavaScript can communicate:

+- **JSContext**: When an Objective-C or Swift block is assigned to an identifier in a `JSContext`, JavaScriptCore automatically wraps the block in a JavaScript function.
+- **JSExport protocol**: Properties, instance methods and class methods declared in a `JSExport`-inherited protocol are mapped to JavaScript objects that are available to all JavaScript code.
+Modifications of objects that are in the JavaScript environment are reflected in the native environment.

+Note that only class members defined in the `JSExport` protocol are made accessible to JavaScript code.

 Look out for code that maps native objects to the `JSContext` associated with a WebView and analyze what functionality it exposes, for example no sensitive data should be accessible and exposed to WebViews.

-##### Testing `UIWebView` JavaScript to Native Bridges

 In Objective-C, the `JSContext` associated with a `UIWebView` is obtained as follows: